 Working Together To Repair Harm And Rebuild Trust.

 As a community of care, we strive to provide our community members with a safe and healthy learning environment.
 To achieve this goal, we promote an environment in which our members treat themselves and our community with respect and dignity.
 When individuals violate our Community Standards, it negatively impacts our community.
-Consequently, the Dean of Students Office, in conjunction with the Bantam Network Residential Learning Community, work closely with all involved parties, guiding them as they work together to repair harm and rebuild trust.
+Consequently, the Office of Student and Community Life, in conjunction with the Bantam Network Residential Learning Community, work closely with all involved parties, guiding them as they work together to repair harm and rebuild trust.

 Resolution For Social Policy Violations

 - Incident Report: Reports come from many sources, including members of the community.
-Upon receipt of a report that alleges a student has violated Trinity College policies, the Dean of Students Office and the Bantam Network Residential Learning Community will evaluate the report to determine whether the allegations are viable and the best way the matter should be resolved.
+Upon receipt of a report that alleges a student has violated Trinity College policies, the Office of Student and Community Life and the Bantam Network Residential Learning Community will evaluate the report to determine whether the allegations are viable and the best way the matter should be resolved.

 - Outreach: When a community member’s name is recorded as being involved in an incident, either as a witness, victim, person of concern, or alleged, they will likely be invited to play a role in the resolution of the incident.
 Students are generally contacted by email to attend an initial meeting with a Standards Educator, who will review the incident report and alleged policy violation, as well as options for resolution.